Chairperson: Eugenia Afinoguenova, Ph.D.

 Department of Languages, Literatures and Cultures website

-Welcome to Marquette, and the Department of Languages, Literatures, and Cultures!
+Welcome to Marquette, and the Department of Languages, Literatures and Cultures!
 We are nearly forty educators who teach nine different languages, from American Sign Language to Spanish.
-All of us are committed to language skills for real communication and classroom experiences that stimulate, challenge and broaden our students' world.
+All of us are committed to language skills for real communication and classroom experiences that stimulate, challenge and broaden our students' worlds.

 The department offers nine languages: American Sign Language, Arabic, Chinese (Mandarin), French, German, Classical Greek, Italian, Latin and Spanish.
 Whether you are beginning our studies in a new language, or continuing one begun in high school, you'll discover that your language classes target useful communicative skills and open new perspectives on the world, including your own.
 You'll find that our courses range across subjects as diverse as "Late Roman Literature," "The Art of Genocide: Holocaust, Cambodia Rwanda," and "Writing Nature: Environmental Justice in Contemporary Latin American Literature".
 This diversity reflects our faculty, which includes internationally known scholars, and educators recognized for excellence in teaching, advising and community service.
 But we know our students, and every term faculty discover new ways to integrate language learning, community and social activities.